 AFTERCARE AND RECOVERY

-No active physical work, weight lift, running.
+No active physical work, weight lifting, running.